ncaio/serIR/README.md

 <img src="https://github.com/ncaio/serIR/blob/main/img/Neo%20Tech.png" alt="alt text" width="400" class="center"/>
 </p>

-SerIR is an educational abstraction app of Infrared signals captured from human and Television interaction to talk about possible cybersecurity risks, such as:
+SerIR is an educational app about Infrared signals captured from human and Television interaction.
+It's to talking about possible cybersecurity risks, such as:

  - **IR Keylogging**;
  - **IR Tracking and Behavioral Profiling**;